-RESTRICTION GUIDELINE INNOVATION Saying 'No' Saying 'Yes, but Saying 'No, but' Identifying proponent request circumstances where Council would say "no" to the proposed activity.
-Identifying proponent requests circumstances where Council would say 'yes' to the proposed activity, but caveat that with guidelines that must be followed.
-Identifying proponent request circumstances where Council would say "no' to the proposed activity, but immediately identify innovative efforts that a proponent could take to secure a yes'.
+RESTRICTION GUIDELINE INNOVATION Saying 'No' Saying 'Yes, but Saying 'No, but' Identifying proponent request circumstances where Council would say "no" to the proposed activity. where Council circumstances where Council Identifying proponent request circumstances where Council would say "no' to the proposed activity, but immediately identify innovative efforts that a proponent could take to secure a yes'.
 Critical to have these - and wield them - as it provides certainty and limits the number of inappropriate proposals that come forward.
 Shows the Council as not being simply 'against things by demonstrating what Council is 'for'.
 The only option that truly generates innovation.
 Caution - if there is never a 'no' (first column) proponents will simply wait until they secure the 'yes' they want.